xRyul/contextual-select-all/README.md

 ## Features

-- Context-aware selection: Intelligently selects content based on where your cursor is positioned.
+- Context-aware selection based on where your cursor is positioned.
 - Support for various Markdown elements:
   - Headings
   - Lists (including nested lists)